-Mathis, 136 S. Ct. at 2257 (Courts "may not ask whether the defendant's conduct-his particular means of committing the crime-falls within the generic definition."); Descamps, 570 U.S. at 278 ("The modified approach does not authorize a sentencing court to substitute such a facts-based inquiry for an elements-based one.").
+Mathis, 579 U.S. at 519 (Courts "may not ask whether the defendant's conduct-his particular means of committing the crime-falls within the generic definition."); Descamps, 570 U.S. at 278 ("The modified approach does not authorize a sentencing court to substitute such a facts-based inquiry for an elements-based one.").

 15 See Moncrieffe v.
-Holder, 569 U.S. 184, 190-91 (2013) ("Because we examine what the state conviction necessarily involved, not the facts underlying the case, we must presume that the conviction 'rested upon [nothing] more than the least of th[e] acts' criminalized, and then determine whether even those acts are encompassed by the generic federal offense." (citation omitted)).
+Holder, 569 U.S. 184, 190-91 (2013) ("Because we examine what the state conviction necessarily involved, not the facts underlying the case, we must presume that the conviction 'rested upon [nothing] more than the least of th[e] acts' criminalized, and then determine whether even those acts are encompassed by the generic federal offense." (internal citations omitted)).

-See Descamps, 570 U.S. at 261 ("But if the statute sweeps more broadly than the generic crime, a conviction under that law cannot count as an ACCA predicate, even if the defendant actually committed the offense in its generic form.").
+16 See Descamps, 570 U.S. at 261 ("But if the statute sweeps more broadly than the generic crime, a conviction under that law cannot count as an ACCA predicate, even if the defendant actually committed the offense in its generic form.").